Student Bodies in Manipal

 Club E-Mail: firstname.lastname@example.org

-Reapers, is a dance crew which strongly believes in “building dancers”, owing to their idea of recruiting even the non-dancers and training them from scratch to make them what we see at the cultural festivals at the college.
+Reapers is a dance crew which strongly believes in “building dancers”, owing to their idea of recruiting even the non-dancers and training them from scratch to make them what we see at the cultural festivals at the college.
 The crew was formed in 2012 and has performed at Revels every year since.
-They also participate actively in ‘Anandotsav’, by NITTE and, ‘Utsav’, by Manipal University.
+They also participate actively in ‘Anandotsav’, by NITTE and, ‘Utsav’, by Manipal Academy of Higher Education.

 The club conducts dance workshops every year in the month of November to train dancers/non-dancers who have a passion for dance.
 Also, Reapers remains in collaboration with ADA Dramatics to perform musical plays and with MAFIA to make every event at MIT an entertaining one.